LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Simulation Results

 \subsubsection{Comparative Analysis with Baselines}

-Fig. \ref{fig: comparisons} presents a comparative evaluation of the proposed framework against baseline methods, highlighting average throughput and fairness across varying network sizes and arrival rates.
-In terms of the average throughput, i.e., the top row of Fig. \ref{fig: comparisons}, our proposed method consistently and substantially outperforms all baselines across every tested configuration.
-Moreover, the framework's superiority is particularly pronounced in high-contention scenarios.
-For instance, with $5$ UEs and a high arrival rate of $p_a=0.75$, our approach achieves a throughput of approximately $1.27$, marking a significant improvement of over $77.65\%$ compared to the retrained \texttt{MAPPO-S} baseline and $212.43\%$ over the generalized \texttt{MAPPO-G}.
-Our framework also achieves improvements of at least $24.68\%$ compared with \texttt{Heuristic} baseline.
-Furthermore, the severe performance degradation of \texttt{MAPPO-G} validates the poor generalization capability of conventional MARL approaches, a critical limitation that LLM-empowered framework successfully addresses.
-In terms of the fairness index, as shown in the second row of Fig. \ref{fig: comparisons}, our framework maintains a near-optimal fairness index, consistently exceeding $0.9$, ensuring equitable resource allocation among UEs.
-Specifically, the advantage of our framework is significant in the $4$-UE scenario, delivering average throughput improvements of approximately $24.82\%$, $56.31\%$, and $32.02\%$ over the \texttt{Heuristic}, \texttt{MAPPO-G}, and \texttt{MAPPO-S} baselines across all arrival rates.
-In the less congested $3$-UE scenario, the performance gap is reduced, yet our method still provides notable gains of approximately $5.81\%$, $53.73\%$, and $3.14\%$, respectively.
-In stark contrast, the fairness index of both the \texttt{Heuristic} and \texttt{MAPPO-G} methods deteriorates sharply.
-It drops below $0.6$ in the 5 UEs scenario, indicating their failure to resolve collisions and manage contention effectively.
-The consistently high performance across different network scales demonstrates our framework's strong generalization capability, operating on dynamic network topologies without the need for retraining.
+Fig. \ref{fig: comparisons} presents a comparative evaluation of the proposed framework against baselines in terms of average throughput and fairness.
+Both the \texttt{MAPPO-G} and \texttt{G-MAC} are trained exclusively in the 5-UEs scenario.
+As observed, our method consistently dominates all baselines across varying configurations.
+In the high-contention regime with $5$ UEs and $p_a=0.75$, the proposed framework achieves a throughput of approximately $1.2$, surpassing the retrained \texttt{MAPPO-S} and \texttt{Heuristic} by $46.6\%$ and $81.1\%$, respectively.
+Notably, while the \texttt{G-MAC} effectively mitigates the catastrophic degradation seen in \texttt{MAPPO-G} by adopting a novel BS policy structure \cite{GMAC}, our method still outperforms it by approximately $38.5\%$, verifying a superior generalization of the LLM-empowered framework.
+In terms of fairness, as shown in the second row of Fig. \ref{fig: comparisons}, our approach maintains a near-optimal fairness index across all scenarios.
+In stark contrast, both the \texttt{Heuristic} and \texttt{MAPPO-G} exhibit sharp deterioration in the 5 UEs scenario, with fairness falling below $0.6$.
+Accordingly, the consistently high performance across different network scales demonstrates our framework's strong generalization capability, operating on dynamic network topologies without the need for retraining.

 Fig. \ref{fig: convergence} illustrates the convergence of the system-wide utility during the PPO training.
 The utility steadily improves and converges to approximately $0.8$ across all evaluated scenarios after approximately $1,250$ training epochs, empirically validating the convergence guarantee established in Corollary \ref{corol}.